 The research design uses a quantitative approach through survey methods.
 The population in this study are consumers who buy and are willing to conduct interviews about green products in modern markets and souvenirs in a number of districts / cities in North Sulawesi Province.
 The research sample analyzed was 381 respondents.
 Sampling using a purposive sampling technique with data analysis techniques using structural equation models with the help of AMOS, SPSS, and Ms Exel programs.
-The variables in this study are 1) Green marketing, with indicators: successful market segmentation and concentration on selected market segmentation; developing a new generation of green product; green positioning; applying green promotion; green packaging; deciding about green prices; applying green logistics; changing the attitude towards waste; 2) Theory of planned behavior, with indicators: attitude; subjective norms; perceived behavioral control; 3) Green consumer behavior, with indicators: economic factors; psychological; factors; situational / demographic factor; environmental factors; 4) Green consumerism, with indicators: gifts; attractive packaging; maintain self-appearance and style; price considerations; maintain status symbols; conformity element model; gives confidence; 5) Environmental sustainability, with indicators: environmental systems; reducing environmental stresses; reducing human vulnerability; social and institutional capacity; global stewardship.
+The variables in this study are 1) Green marketing, with indicators: succesful market segmentation and concentration on selected market segmentation; developing a new generation of green product; green positioning; applying green promotion; 3cen packaging; deciding about green prices; applying green logistics; changing the attitude towards waste; 2) Theory of planned behavior, with indicators: attitude; subjective norms; perceived behavioral control; 3) Green consumer behavior, with indicators: gifts; attractive packaging; maintain self-appearance and 30 tyle; price considerations; maintain status symbols; conformity element model; gives confidence; 5) Environmental sustainability, with indicators: environmental systems; reducing environmental stresses; reducing human vulnerability; social and institutional capacity; global stewardship.